RakhithJK/FelisCatus-SwitchyOmega-wiki/Profile.md

 Switch profiles themselves are valid result profiles, which allows more flexible configuration.

 ## [[Rule list profile]]
-Rule list profiles extends the "Online Rule List" feature of SwitchySharp.
-They are in many ways similar with [[PAC profile]]s, but with a few differences:
+Rule list profiles extend the "Online Rule List" feature of SwitchySharp.
+They are collections of [[switch profile conditions|condition]]s.
-* Rule list profiles use [[rule list]]s instead of PAC scripts.
-* Two [[result profile]]s are user-defineable for each rule list: the profile to apply when requests match the rule list, and the default profile when not matching.
-Either can be any valid result profile, including switch profiles.
+If any of the conditions are met, the match [[result profile]] is used.
+If any [[reverse condition]]s are met, or all the conditions failed, the default result profile is used.